joma74/acc-natours/docs/TestcafeScreenshot.md

 _5.2_ Second application is taking a screenshot as precieved by the person responsible for the web design and application.

 _5.3_ As can be seen on Image #1, this does tell you half of the truth(or is it more a third of the truth :).
-Has to take three screenshots tp cover this section, and would those, side by side, give me the right impression about the feeling of the overall design of those three cards("all fits together in some way")?
+Have to take three screenshots tp cover this section.
+And would those, side by side, give me the right impression about the appearance of the overall design of those three cards("all fits together in some way")?
 I do not.

-_5.4_ And as application developer, whenever i update the slew of my npm dependencies, i can only hope for the best that that just did not break the appearance of my application.
+_5.4_ As application developer, whenever i update the slew of my npm dependencies, i can only hope for the best that that just did not break the appearance of my application.
 In my special case a single full page screenshot against a reference/gold standard would surfice to verify that.

 _5.5_ Maybe i do want to get a feeling of the sourroundings of the element?
 Maybe for documentation or presentation purposes?
-If there is no decent support for that, it's like saying a map is useless, because you can not look beyond the forrest.
+If there is no decent support for full page screenshots, it's like saying a map is useless, because you can not look beyond the forrest.

 _5.6_ Additionally, `takeElementScreenshot` falls in between the first and the second application.
 Dependening on whether the selected element is within the current viewport or not.
-If it is not displayable within the viewport, i would vote for a behaviour that does deliver a screenshots of the element's bounds.
-Maybe a full page screenshot and then crop loss wise, and better also request browser vendors to deliver areas for screenshots(not that viewport resizing madness).
+If it is not displayable within the viewport, i would vote for an optional behaviour that does deliver a screenshots of the element's dimensions.
+Maybe a full page screenshot and then crop loss wise, and better also request browser vendors to deliver a feature for screenshot areas(not that viewport resizing madness).

 # 6 Other

 ## 6.1 Document Browser Setup In Relation To Testcafe Behaviours

-_6.1.1_ As can be seen in the pargraphs of the Browser Setup chapter, overall testcafe lacks documentation under which condition which behaviour is shown in which browser vendor.
-Read e.g.
+_6.1.1_ As can be seen in the pargraphs of the Browser Setup chapters, overall testcafe lacks documentation under which condition which behaviour is shown in which browser vendor.

+_6.1.2_ E.g.

 - chrome with and without emulation
 - FF with and without marionette port and/or with and without own profile
 - other browsers without a built-in browser plugin

-_6.1.2_ Example #1
+_6.1.3_ Example #1

 > Starting FF via testcafe defining an own profile, testcafe will not use FF's marionette protocol.
 One has to set the marionette port explicitly on the command line.

-_6.1.3_ Example #2
+_6.1.4_ Example #2

 > Starting FF in non-headless mode, testcafe does not allow you to set a marionette port to it's options.
 Which it should offer, if you define an own FF's profile.
 Instead, a testcafe's own marionette client with some other port is opened.